 The first prize of Rs.
-1, 00,000/- went to the Street Play Society of Janki Devi Mahila College, Delhi University for their play -‘Maila Kuchaila’ highlighting the challenges of the manual scavengers and the need to protect their rights to life, dignity and equality.
+1, 00,000/- went to the Street Play Society of Janki Devi Mahila College, Delhi University for their play -‘Maila Kuchaila’, highlighting the challenges of the manual scavengers and the need to protect their rights to life, dignity and equality.
 The second prize of Rs.
-60,000/- went to Rudraksh Kala Mandal for their play- ‘Apna Adhikar Pechano’ highlighting how to deal with domestic violence targeting women and take legal recourse approaching the rights bodies and the third prize of Rs.
-40,000/- was given to Jazba Theatre group’s play ‘Bhookh’ highlighting the challenges related to protection of right to food and how the people can themselves better ensure it by avoiding wastage of food.
-Besides all the seven participating groups will be paid Rs 25,000/-each.
+60,000/- went to Rudraksh Kala Mandal for their play- ‘Apna Adhikar Pechano’, highlighting how to deal with domestic violence targeting women and take legal recourse approaching the rights bodies and the third prize of Rs.
+40,000/- was given to Jazba Theatre group’s play ‘Bhookh’, highlighting the challenges related to protection of right to food and how the people can themselves better ensure it by avoiding wastage of food.
+Besides, all the seven participating groups received Rs 25,000/-each.

 Presenting the awards, Mr. Ambuj Sharma, Secretary General, NHRC said that the Commission, in addition to the traditional news media, is now exploring various alternative media platforms to spread awareness on human rights seeking peoples’ participation and involvement.
-The NHRC’s human rights short film festival and human rights street theatre festival are the part of the same endeavour, besides some other events.
-He said that in future, the Commission would expand the scope of human rights street theatre in different languages across the country so that the message about the importance of protecting human rights reaches to the people directly at grass roots level in the language they understand and appreciate better.
+The NHRC’s human rights short film festival and human rights street theatre festival are a part of the same endeavour, besides some other events.
+He said that, in future, the Commission would expand the scope of human rights street theatre in different languages across the country so that the message about the importance of protecting human rights reaches to the people directly, at grass roots level, in the language they understand and appreciate better.
 Dr. Ranjit Singh, JS (P&A), Dr. Sanjay Dubey, Director (Admn.), Mr. Jaimini Kumar Srivastava, Dy.
-Director (Media &Comm.) along with other senior officers and staff of the NHRC were present.
+Director (Media &Comm.) along with other senior officers and staff of the NHRC were present on the occasion.

 Hundreds of people watched the street plays and visited the Mela, which provided an evening of fun, entertainment, education and information with a focus on motivating people to stand up for the promotion and protection of human rights.
-The Delhi Police teams also presented the performances of their pipe band, Women self defence techniques and a skit to show how to approach Delhi Police control room in the hour of distress.
-There was also presentation of music and songs in between theatre performances.
-Stalls were set up around the amphitheatre by leading NGOs, like Help Age India, Bachpan Bachao Andolan, Delhi police, Paramilitary forces, Tihar Central jail besides the NHRC showcasing their work.
-Some books, literature and articles were also available for sale at the stalls.
+The Delhi Police personnel also presented the performances of their pipe band, Women self defence techniques and a skit to show how to approach Delhi Police control room in the hour of distress.
+There was also a presentation of music and songs in between theatre performances.
+Stalls were set up around the amphitheatre by leading NGOs, like Help Age India, Bachpan Bachao Andolan, Delhi police, Paramilitary forces, Tihar Central jail besides the NHRC showcasing their work and products.
+Some books, literature and articles were also available for demo and sale at the stalls.